 The 7s26 does not hack, neither does it come with hand-winding.
 But then again, like the fancier 4R36, it comes with 41 hours of power reserve as well as a day/date complication.

 When it comes to offerings, the Seiko Turtle has way more watches in its lineup than the SKX line, which has just three watches in its lineup.
 So, naturally, the Turtle gives you more options just not in size.
 They all come in one size.

 Finally, when it comes to the bracelet, both watch lines have two options you can select from – stainless steel and silicone rubber.
 And if you don’t like any of those, you can also change out the bracelets for leather or nato.

-In essence, if you can’t afford the Seiko Turtle right now, the SKX is not a deep plunge.
-It’s missing the hacking and the hand-winding which we agree is a big deal.
+In essence, if you can’t afford the Seiko Turtle, the SKX is not a bad choice.
+It is missing the hacking and the hand-winding, which we agree is a big deal.
 But generally, it’s a great watch.

 |Movement||Seiko 4R36||Seiko 7s26|

 |Get the Seiko Turtle here!||Get the Seiko SKX here!|

 Video: Comparing the Seiko SKX and the New Seiko Turtle Watches